Welcome to today's edition of the Rush 24-7 podcast.

 His name is Cameron.

-And this is the guy that they said something like he wouldn't inform on a fellow African American even if he were a child molester.
+And this is the guy that they said something like he wouldn't inform on a fellow African American even if he were a child of molester.

-Well now that's not very American.
+Well, now that's not very American.

-Uh this is this is the kind of cultural decay.
+This is the kind of cultural decay.

-Um that's that's the simplest way that I can phrase this.
+And that's the simplest way that I can phrase this.

-Mosaic not melting pot.
+Mosaic, not melting pot.

 Are blank Americans more American or more blank?